 What’s neurodiversity/neurodivergent?

 Neurodiversity is the idea that people think and learn differently.
 It was first widely used in the autism community in the 1990s and is now used in relation to a group of neurological conditions, which includes ADHD, dyspraxia, dyslexia, dyscalculia and Tourette’s syndrome.
 These conditions share similarities and differences, and two or more of them often go together in one person, but not always, or to the same extent.
-It can also be said to include a wider range of neurological and mental health conditions, which not everyone agrees with.
+It can also be said to include a wider range of neurological and mental health conditions, which not everyone agrees with (see below).

 Other support needs that are common with dyspraxia or ADHD